TelChance/Media-App/README.md

 - Be able to create an account
 - Be able to make posts
 - Be able to like or comment on a post
-- Be able to create a playlist in you profile
+- Be able to create a playlist in your profile

 ## Stretch Goals
 - Create a trending page